matrix-org/synapse/docs/user_directory.md

 * `users_in_public_rooms`.
 Contains associations between users and the public rooms they're in.
 Used to determine which users are in public rooms and should be publicly visible in the directory.
+Both local and remote users are tracked.

 * `users_who_share_private_rooms`.
 Rows are triples `(L, M, room id)` where `L` is a local user and `M` is a local or remote user. `L` and `M` should be